Amelia is an Australian Dressage rider based in Germany.

 Under the encouragement of her trainer, Megan Jones, Amelia made the switch to Dressage, and was classified for Grade V for Para Dressage.

-In 2015, Amelia purchased Lotus 253 in Germany to train under Briana Burgess.
-In one year, the pair had represented Australia at three international shows across France, Belgium and The Netherlands, and were officially long-listed for the Rio 2016 Paralympic Games.
+In 2015, Amelia purchased Lotus 253 in Germany.
+Just one year later, the pair were officially long-listed for the Rio 2016 Paralympic Games.

 Amelia graduated in April 2018 with a Bachelor of Criminology/Bachelor of Laws from the University of New England.
-She commenced her Masters in Law (Major: Advanced Criminal Law/Minor: Biotechnology and Neuroscience) in June, 2018 and is now commencing her PLT whilst continuing to ride and train.
+She commenced her Masters in Law in June, 2018 and is now finishing a Diploma in Legal Practice whilst continuing to ride and train.

-In October 2018, Lotus was sold to England where she will continue to compete with a junior rider.
+In October 2018, Lotus was sold to England where she continues to compete with a junior rider.
 We look forward to seeing their progress!